-We have compiled our essential list of 25+ dos and don’ts for D&I practitioners over on our Twitter.
-Please read it, digest it, share it and then crucially act with it in mind!
+We have compiled our essential list of 25+ dos and don’ts for D&I practitioners on our Twitter.
+Please read it, digest it, share it, and then crucially act with it in mind!
 Read the full thread now, here.

 All Black Lives Matter

 Melz Owusu writes incisively: ‘When we consider systemic change and new world-building, we must consider the problem that remains – some black lives are still considered more valuable than others.’
 The article focuses on the imperative of centering trans-black folks in our analysis and action.